nailasulaiman/gulp-template/README.md

 # gulp-template
-Template for gulp for watching scss, js, and html partial files, plus build task
+Template for gulp for watching scss, js, and html partial files, plus BrowserSync for live reload of files.
+Build task for generating final output.

 ## Installation
 Navigate to the gulp-template folder in the terminal and run `npm install`.
 This will install all the dependencies.